-Most students are required to take a course in economics at the secondary level, but not all courses teach the basics of personal finance.
-With credit card use and student loan debt at an all time high, it’s important that students are aware of how to manage their money.
+Most students are required to take advanced math courses at the secondary level, but those courses often fail to teach the basics of personal finance.
+With credit card use and student loan debt at an all-time high, it’s important that students are aware of how to manage their money.

 Help teens create their own budget and hold them accountable for the purchases they make.

 Being able to budget is an essential skill.
 Whether you are managing time, responsibilities, or money, exceeding your available resources will lead to difficulties rather quickly.
-Help Teaching’s Budgeting Activity leads students on a brief tour of Peter’s life, as he tries to reign in his spending in the face of increasing expenses.
-This worksheet can be used to teach simple finance, the more advanced concept of scarcity, or it can be used as a metaphor for many life skills.
+Help Teaching’s Budgeting Activity leads students on a brief tour of Peter’s life as he tries to reign in his spending in the face of increasing expenses.
+This worksheet can be used to teach simple finance, the more advanced concept of scarcity, or as a metaphor for key life skills.